 The Pet Food Manufacturers Association estimates the UK pet population to include 9 million dogs and 8 million cats, with 45% of British households hosting at least one of our furry friends.
 Intelligence agency Mintel calculated the total gross written premium for the UK pet insurance market at £1.2 billion.
 As insurance markets go, that’s pretty big.

 It is easy to assume that the well developed pet insurance marketplace is already saturated, with well-know names such as Allianz PetPlan, L&G Pet and Direct Line Pet appearing at the top of many pet owners list of insurers.
 However, according to a recent Mintel market report, 45% of cat or dog owners do not have pet cover, with half of all cats currently uninsured.
-The report highlighted that a fifth of pet owners were convinced that insurers avoid paying claims and more than a third of owners, who consider that pet insurance do not represent good value.
+The report highlights that a fifth of pet owners are convinced insurers avoid paying claims and more than a third of owners, who consider that pet insurance do not represent good value.

-Enter Waggel, helmed by founder and chief dog whisperer Andrew Leal, considered by many to be an InsureTech disruptor.
+Enter Waggel, helmed by founder and chief dog whisperer Andrew Leal.
+They’re considered by many to be an InsureTech disruptor.
 Launched on December 10th last year, nascent Waggel, underwritten by Compass Underwriting, is groomed to provide ‘Pet insurance for pet people’.
 Eschewing rabbits and unburdened by the complexities of equine or more exotic pets, Waggel takes a simple approach, providing cover just for cats and dogs.

-There is no app as yet but the website is contemporary and the simplified quote journey straightforward.
+There is no app as yet.
+But, the website is contemporary and the simplified quote journey straightforward.
 However, these are features which are not dissimilar from most insurers in the UK pet market, or other more established InsureTech players such as Bought By Many.
 Where the Waggel offering begins to diverge is in discount perks on pet food & accessories and the opportunity for customers to donate unclaimed amounts to pet charities.

 The real differentiator and akin with disruptors along the lines of Lemonade or Cuuva, is Waggel’s pay-as-you-go monthly, on-demand subscription model.
 This allows pet owners to purchase cover for their pet, as they would a Netflix subscription.
-(Check out our white paper here about how the established insurer could outsmart the disruptor)
+(Check out our white paper here about how the established insurer could outsmart the disruptor).